System environment (Hostname, DNS etc)

 sudo vi /etc/postfix/main.cf

-Put these new content into main.cf:
+Put the following content entirely into main.cf:

 smtpd_banner = $myhostname ESMTP $mail_name